Barbados is a Caribbean island renowned as a luxury travel destination because of its natural beauty, stable government and strong economy.

 Despite this, local production companies in Barbados can offer international projects a good deal of the equipment, expertise and assistance necessary for filming.

-In April 2012 Canadian band Simple Plan and dancehall star Sean Paul came together to shoot a music video on the beaches for their single Summer Paradise.
+Numerous commercials have been filmed in Barbados for the likes of Accessorize, Avon and BSkyB.
+Canadian band Simple Plan and dancehall star Sean Paul also came together to shoot a music video on the beaches for their single Summer Paradise.

 Permits for filming in public places can usually be secured by contacting local government offices.
 Often a production company situated on the island can facilitate this at little expense.
 However, some filmmakers have noted that monetary donations are often paid for the use of locations on private property.